Mercury in fish tissue

 Our field crew in action

-A scientist holding a smallmouth bass.
+A scientist holding a huge largemouth bass.

 How we monitor mercury in fish